The Confessions of a Digital Immigrant

 There are two terms today that seem to categorize the world.
 Two terms that describe the entire world as we know it; they are digital native and digital immigrant.
-1 In short, digital natives are those who never knew the world without the internet and digital immigrants are everyone else.
+[1.Digital Native and Digital Immigrant defined at Wiki.]
+In short, digital natives are those who never knew the world without the internet and digital immigrants are everyone else.
 Some of us immigrants speak “digital” like a native, while many of us are still trying to figure out Facebook.
 We may be fluent, but we are no natives.

 As digital immigrants some of us are in a unique position to comment about both sides of the digital divide and how we see these changes affecting us.
 Some of us on the other hand are much like the frog in the proverbial pot of water, as the heat slowly increases we don’t see the change as it is so gradual.
 Mind you I am not trying to comment on what is good or what is bad with our current digital world, I’m just highlighting some of the changes this migration has seen.